kleinerman/dobie/controller/py_src/README.md

 # ConPass
 An open source controlled access system

-This is the python code for the controller
+This is the python code for the controller.